-MEMORY LANE HOME LIVING INC: A NEW WAY OF ASSISTED LIVING
+MEMORY LANE HOME LIVING INC: A NEW WAY OF ALTERNATIVE LIVING

 About Memory Lane Home Living Inc.